dmangialino/shopping-cart/README.md

 # shopping-cart

 ## Installation
 Clone this repository to your local machine.
 This program utilizes the "products.csv" file for the grocery store's product inventory.

-When cloning the repository, be sure to include the "products.csv" file in the root directory.
+Be sure to also make a copy of the "products.csv" file and save it in the root directory.

 Then, using the command line, navigate to the root folder of the repository.